Adaptable TeaStore: Adaptable TeaStore

+\item \textbf{Barebone + Recommender} adds, along the services of the Barebone configuration, the Recommender using its Low-Power flavour.
-\item Persistence, Auth, Image Provider possibly deployed in another region (these services could be used in other applications from the same company besides TeaStore).
-As an alternative, these services can be rented from an external provider (e.g. Supabase).
-In this configuration the database (persistence), a storage service for images with resizing capabilities and the Auth service are available.
-The Local Cache Img and Local Cache DB are used in place of Local Static DB and Local Static Images.
-The recommender can be used in Full mode. \end{itemize}

-If other provider is down and the Auth system is not available, the recommender cannot be used in Full mode because of missing user data.
+\item \textbf{Full} contains Persistence and Image Provider in their high-level flavours, possibly deployed in another region than the rest of the other components (these services could be used in other applications from the same company).
+As an alternative, these functionalities can be outsourced from an external provider (\eg Supabase).
+The configuration also includes the Authorisation service, the Recommender, which can be used in its Full-Power flavour, and an external SSO functionality.
+Either when outsourced or deployed in a different region, the Local Cache Image and Local Cache DB are used to buffer the requests to the related services.
+Note that, if both the SSO functionality and the Authorisation service are not available, the Recommender Full-Power flavour cannot be used due to missing user data. \end{enumerate}

-Up to discussion: can the other provider be adaptable (we can ask to change flavours) or it can change flavours indipendently and we have to adapt to it?
-Or there are no flavours in other provider and we adapt based on metrics (how much time it takes to resize images, costs, latency etc).